shareableai/jackdaw/README.md

 ## Setup - Sharing Models Remotely
 To share items remotely, you'll eventually need an account with ShareableAI.

 For now, you just need your API Token.
 If you don't have a token, reach out to `lissa@shareablei.com` and they'll ping you one.
-Add your token to a local config file (~/.shareableai/credentials), and you're good to go.

 ## Roadmap - Future Features
 [View our Public Roadmap here](https://github.com/orgs/shareableai/projects/1/views/1)